 Asana practice is both vigorous and mentally quieting.
 The more you practice, the more there is ease and familiarity with the postures and their characterstics.
 What you find is your own unique experience.
 We the teachers have taken the tours many times ourselves, and with the guidance of a true master, can give you some pretty good hints of the hidden gems you might find.

 We have also learned from all this practice what invites injury and what promotes healing.
 That is why we are serious about teaching you proper alignment of joints and muscles.
 We want you to have an experience that will extend you, heal you, and bring you mental stability and serenity--day after day, year after year, decade after decade.

 The Iyengar family in Pune – B.K.S.
 Iyengar, Prashant, Geeta, and Abijata – propogates this tradition at the Institute in Pune, India.
-Pauline Schloesser, owner of Alcove Yoga, has been to Pune several times and studied with the Iyengars, and continues her studies with Advanced Iyengar teachers in the U.S.
+Pauline Schloesser, owner and Director of Alcove Yoga, has been to Pune several times and studied with the Iyengars, and continues her studies with Advanced Iyengar teachers in the U.S.